CHEM 211L HS – Experimental General Chemistry I, 2024/25, SSE

 Take-home Assignment #2: Dimensional Analysis (due at the second lab meeting)

 Important UMKC Resources and Policies are applicable to every course and every student at UMKC.
 As a UMKC student, you are expected to review and abide by these policies.
 If you have any questions, please contact your instructor for clarification.
 This course follows the “Faculty allowing recording” option of the Academic Inquiry, Course Discussion and Privacy policy.
-For additional student resources visit the following link: https://www.umkc.edu/provost/docs/campus-resources.pdf
+At the end of the semester, all students will have the opportunity to evaluate this course and instructor.
+These evaluations, conducted online through RooEval, will remain anonymous and will not be shared with faculty until after the final grades are turned in.
+Link to RooEval: https://net1.umkc.edu/intapps/rooeval .

 Please refer to the following web page and the linked resources for critical information regarding advising, course policies and resources: https://sse.umkc.edu/current-students/advising-and-academic-support.html.